soniaturcotte/soniaturcotte.com/digital-garden/collecting-connecting.md

 > Collecting – if you bang together the things you've noticed, they get more interesting again
 > Sharing – if you get good at sharing all that stuff with people, it gets even better

 In the following chapters, he suggests a range of ways to do those things.
 Arena and Montaigne are two of mine, and I can confirm that Russell is correct.
-It makes the world more interesting .
+It makes the world more interesting.

 <figure>
   <img loading="lazy" src="/images/digital-garden/invest-create.webp" alt="Pink and green gradient circle.
 Across the top it says: Create for each other, across the bottom it says: Invest in each other, with arrows pointing to each other in the circle.">